 But are they really?

-Extra-virgin olive oil is unrefined, and the highest quality option.
+Extra-virgin olive oil is unrefined and the highest quality option.
 It is made by pressing high quality olives without chemicals or heat, maintaining more nutrients and bolder flavors.
 Virgin olive oil is the next rung down on the totem pole, followed by generic olive oil.

-But seeing a label that boasts “extra virgin” or “virgin” is not always accurate.
+But a label that boasts “extra virgin” or “virgin” is not always accurate.
 Some are lower quality olive oils being mislabeled.
 Other bottles are actually mixed with other oils altogether, as in, not from the olive plant at all.
 And the most troublesome, worst case scenario is the possibility that there’s actually no olive oil in that bottle whatsoever, just vegetable oil mixed with coloring and “aroma.”

-When perusing your store’s olive oil selections, look for a harvest date (specifically from the current year), not just a “best by” date; and pay attention to seals from certain councils, including the Australian Olive Association and the California Olive Oil Council and Association.
+When perusing your store’s olive oil selections, look for a harvest date (specifically from the current year), not just a “best by” date.
+And pay attention to seals from certain councils, including the Australian Olive Association and the California Olive Oil Council and Association.